Murray State Racers: Men's basketball

+James Singleton joined Coach Tevester Anderson's team and instantly became one of the top players in the Ohio Valley Conference from 2001 to 2003.
+Singleton was a dominant force for the Racers, earning two-time All-OVC selection with 811 points (13.5ppg) and 632 rebounds (10.5) in 60 games.
+As of 2023, his 632 rebounds rank first all-time at MSU among two-year players, and his 811 points rank 12th.
+He led the OVC in back-to-back seasons in rebound average, a feat no other Racer has achieved since.
+Singleton also set the program record for the best 3-point percentage in a single game by making 8-of-8 from beyond the arch, breaking the Ohio Valley Conference record previously held by UT Martin's Okechi Egbe of 7-of-7.
+His professional basketball career spanned 14 years from 2003 to 2017, including stints with the NBA's Los Angeles Clippers (2005–07), Dallas Mavericks (2008–10), and Washington Wizards (2012).
+He also had successful basketball stints in China, South Korea, and Italy among other places.

-Canaan, Morant, and Payne are current NBA players, with Payne Murray State's first NBA first round draft selection, picked 14th overall by the Oklahoma City Thunder in the 2016 NBA Draft.
+Canaan, Morant, and Payne are current NBA players, with Payne Murray State's first NBA first round draft selection, picked 14th overall by the Oklahoma City Thunder in the 2016 NBA draft.
 Morant was the Racers' highest-ever draft selection, picked second overall by the Memphis Grizzlies in 2019, and went on to be named the league's rookie of the year in 2020 and most improved player in 2022.

 Murray State's historic basketball rivalry is with nearby Western Kentucky.
 The two teams became archrivals during their time together in the Ohio Valley Conference.
 Although the schools no longer share their conference affiliation, the rivalry game remains an annual event on each team's schedule.
 The two teams have met in basketball 148 times.
 For the remainder of the Racers' tenure in the OVC, their primary conference rival was Austin Peay State University.
 Murray State has three built-in regional rivals in its current home of the Missouri Valley Conference.
 Southern Illinois University Carbondale (SIU), already an MVC member, and Belmont University, which moved alongside Murray State from the OVC to the MVC in 2022, are both about two hours' drive away.
 The University of Evansville, also an established MVC member, is not much farther away than Belmont or SIU.

 The Murray State basketball program has become a stepping stone to major-college coaching success in recent years.
-Four of the last five Murray State coaches have gone on to head coaching positions at major conference schools.
+Five of the last six Murray State coaches have gone on to head coaching positions at major conference schools.